Fire & Water – An Australia Wide Appeal

 - 1,500 homes have been destroyed

-This is a larger scorched area than a country like Switzerland and 6 times the Californian nightmare bushfires.
+The scorched area was more significant than a country like Switzerland and six times the Californian nightmare bushfires.

 - Fires in cars and trucks after road accidents